sib-swiss/containers-introduction-training/docs/course_material/introduction_containers.md

     Also showing you that the `STATUS` is `Up`.

 Now let's install some software in our `ubuntu` environment.
-We'll install some simple software called [`figlet`](http://www.figlet.org/):
+We'll install some simple software called [`figlet`](http://www.figlet.org/).
+Type into the container shell:

 ```sh
 apt-get update